priyanhsu10/csvparserlibrary/readme.md

 public class Student {

 	private int id;
-	@FieldName(name = "name") --> using this attribute you can give the column name whichi is in csv file private String studentName; --> you can give any custom name for field
+	//--> using @FieldName attribute you can give the column name which is in csv file
+	@FieldName(name = "name")
+	private String studentName; --> you can give any custom name for field
 	@FieldName(name = "age")
 	private int studentAge;